originphp/user_authentication/README.md

 $ phpunit
 ```

-If you have an empty database
+If your database and schema.php is empty, then

 ```linux
 $ bin/console db:create --datasource=test